 2. What is an Education and Culture Program travel grant?

-Applications must align with the following objectives:
+Applications must align with one of the following themes:

-• Inclusive Economic Growth and Entrepreneurship
+• Economic Growth and Entrepreneurship

 Topics for travel can be broader, such as art and culture, however, they must still support at least one of the objectives listed above, which will be outlined in the application.